-Income from debt securities is recognised on an effective yield basis.
-Effective yield is an income calculation that takes account of amortisation of any discount or premium on the purchase price of the debt security over the remaining life of the security.

-Distributions made to the first named joint Shareholder are as effective a discharge to the Company and the ACD as if the first named Shareholder had been a sole Shareholder.

-Income produced by the Company's investments accumulates during each accounting period.
+- 35.2.5 Income from debt securities is recognised on an effective yield basis.
+Effective yield is an income calculation that takes account of amortisation of any discount or premium on the purchase price of the debt security over the remaining life of the security. - 35.2.6 Distributions made to the first named joint Shareholder are as effective a discharge to the Company and the ACD as if the first named Shareholder had been a sole Shareholder. - 35.2.7 Income produced by the Company's investments accumulates during each accounting period.
 If, at the end of the accounting year, income exceeds expenses, the net income of the Company is available to be distributed to Shareholders.
 In order to conduct a controlled dividend flow to Shareholders, interim distributions will be, at the Investment Manager's discretion, up to a maximum of the distributable income available for the period.
-All remaining income is distributed in accordance with the Regulations.

-Where the Company does not issue Accumulation Shares, a Shareholder may choose to have their income reinvested to purchase additional shares of the Company.
+All remaining income is distributed in accordance with the Regulations. - 35.2.8 Where the Company does not issue Accumulation Shares, a Shareholder may choose to have their income reinvested to purchase additional shares of the Company.
 Where the reinvestment of income has been permitted, the ACD will waive any initial charge due on such re-investment.
-Re-investment of account stating their opinion as to whether the final and the auditor's report must be sent to the FCA, to account has been properly prepared.
-This final account allocations of income is made fourteen days before the relevant income allocation date.
+Re-investment of allocations of income is made fourteen days before the relevant income allocation date.